 There are few things in life I love more than new office supplies.
 Pretty paper, new pencils, and crisp file folders spell HEAVEN!
 I could spend a fortune at Office Depot in a heartbeat, and my obsession with researching and buying a new planner every year verges on the obscene.
-(In case you’re curious, I used this one for 2014 and this one for 2015.)
+(In case you’re curious, I’m a big fan of this one and this one too.)

 Sometimes I love the idea of getting organized more than actually putting in the work to stay organized.
 (Ahem.)
 Sound familiar?

 When I started working from home a few years ago, I realized that keeping my work space organized was crucial to my sanity and my bank account.
 What worked for me in my former profession as a teacher did not work for running creative business out of my home.